rutarj/Patient-Appointment-System/README.md

-# Patient-Appointment-System
+# Patient Appointment System

-This system allows veterinary clinic staff to manage pet information, schedule and track appointments, and maintain appointment history using C language
+**Patient Appointment System** is a veterinary clinic management tool developed in C that allows staff to efficiently manage pet information, schedule appointments, and track appointment histories.
+The system is built in three milestones, evolving in complexity while maintaining simplicity for ease of use.

-Basic Patient Appointment System for Veterinary Clinic This C-based system helps veterinary clinic staff efficiently manage patient (pet) details, schedule appointments, and maintain appointment history.
-Designed with three milestones, the system evolves in complexity while remaining user-friendly.
+## Basic Patient Appointment System for Veterinary Clinic

+This C-based system enables veterinary clinic staff to manage patient (pet) details, schedule appointments, and maintain an appointment history.
+The system evolves in three milestones:

-Milestone 1: Patient Contact Information Management The first milestone focuses on storing and managing essential pet and owner details:
+### Milestone 1: Patient Contact Information Management
+The first milestone focuses on managing essential pet and owner information:

-Owner Information: Name, contact number, and address.
+- **Owner Information:** Name, contact number, and address
-Pet Information: Pet’s name, type (dog, cat, etc.), breed, age, and medical history.
+- **Pet Information:** Pet’s name, type (dog, cat, etc.), breed, age, and medical history

-Using structures and arrays, users can add, view, and update pet and owner details seamlessly.
+Using structures and arrays, staff can **add**, **view**, and **update** pet and owner details with ease.

-Milestone 2: Appointment Scheduling
+### Milestone 2: Appointment Scheduling
-The second milestone introduces an intuitive appointment scheduling system, where clinic staff can:
+The second milestone introduces an intuitive scheduling system, where clinic staff can:

-Set appointment details: date, time, and visit type (checkup, vaccination, etc.).
+- **Set Appointment Details:** Date, time, and visit type (checkup, vaccination, etc.)
-Assign a veterinarian to each appointment.
-Track appointment status (pending, completed, canceled).
+- **Assign Veterinarian:** Each appointment is assigned a veterinarian.
+- **Track Appointment Status:** Status options include pending, completed, or canceled.

-The system stores appointment information and allows for easy scheduling and updates.
+This milestone allows easy scheduling and updating of appointments.

-Milestone 3: Appointment Management & History
+### Milestone 3: Appointment Management & History
-The final milestone adds comprehensive appointment management and history tracking:
+The final milestone adds comprehensive appointment management:

-View Upcoming Appointments: Clinic staff can easily access upcoming appointments.
+- **View Upcoming Appointments:** Easy access to upcoming appointments for efficient planning.
-Track Appointment History: Review past appointments and services rendered.
+- **Track Appointment History:** Staff can review past appointments and services provided.
-Search: Quickly find appointments by pet name, owner name, or date.
+- **Search Appointments:** Quickly find appointments by pet name, owner name, or date.

-This stage includes added features like data validation, error handling, and file storage for patient and appointment data.
+Additional features include **data validation**, **error handling**, and **file storage** for persistent patient and appointment data.

-Key Features:
+## Key Features

-Contact Management: Store and retrieve pet and owner details effortlessly.
+- **Contact Management:** Effortlessly store and retrieve pet and owner details.
-Scheduling System: Intuitive interface to schedule and manage appointments.
+- **Scheduling System:** A user-friendly interface to schedule and manage appointments.
-Appointment History: View past appointments and track pet health progress.
+- **Appointment History:** View past appointments to track pet health progress.
-Data Persistence: Safely store patient and appointment data using file handling.
+- **Data Persistence:** Safely store patient and appointment data using file handling.
-Appointment Scheduling: Intuitive scheduling system with easy-to-view time slots and veterinarian assignments.
+- **Appointment Scheduling:** An intuitive scheduling system with easily-viewed time slots and veterinarian assignments.
-Appointment History: Organized history of all appointments, making it easy to track the health progress of pets over time.
+- **Appointment History:** Organized history of all appointments to track pets’ health progress over time.
-Data Storage: Persistence of patient and appointment data using file handling.
+- **Data Storage:** Persistent storage of patient and appointment data through file handling.